iosephus/getting-cleaning-data/CodeBook.md

 ### Features

-This tidy data set of feature is stored in the variable data$X. It has the following columns:
+This tidy data set of feature is stored in the variable `data$X`.
+It has the following columns:

 | Column name | Type    | Possible values   | Description                      |